knives-knife/Virtual-Pantry-App/README.md

 # Virtual-Pantry-App
+**Note: This is better viewed as source.
+Click the "<>" button to view this as source in the top right

 To start the program, run the Main.java.
 This will put you into the Log In screen.
 A successful log in can be achieved with "M 1" as the display name